cirello-io/runner/README.md

 - ignore: a space separated list of ignored directories relative to workdir, typically vendor directories.

+- formation: allows to control how many instances of a process type are started, format: procTypeA:# procTypeB:# ... procTypeN:#.
+If `procType` is absent, it is not started.
+Empty formations start one of each process.

 - build*: process type name prefixed by "build" are always executed first and in order of declaration.
 On failure, they halt the initialization.